Family Canoe Adventure

 Activity Level Leisurely2/8

-During a family canoe adventure you and your family will explore a suitable loch under the leadership of one of our guides.
-On the water you will be able to view the landscape from a unique perspective and, hopefully, get closer to the wildlife.
+During a family canoe adventure you and your family will explore a suitable loch under my leadership.
+From on the water you will be able to view the landscape from a unique perspective and, hopefully, get closer to the wildlife.

-On all our canoe adventures you will be accompanied by a fully qualified and experienced local guide who is there to ensure you get the best out of your trip.
+All family canoe adventures will be guided by me, a fully qualified and experienced local guide. who is there to ensure you get the best out of your trip.
 With over 35 years experience in the outdoor industry, including working in many outdoor centres with children and adults, I will offer advice on efficient paddling, look after your safety throughout the trip and highlight any wildlife and local cultural or historical sights; and probably tell a few stories and jokes along the way…

 The price is £80 per adult and £50 per child.
-We can take a maximum of six people from one family with a ration of one adult to two children.
-Adults must be the legal guardian or parent of every child in the group.
+I can take a maximum of eight people from one family with a maximum ratio of one adult to two children; but the adults must be the legal guardian or parent of the children in the group.
 If you wish to combine two families together at the time of booking, this is perfectly acceptable.
-We will only combine families if the first booking is for three people.

-The minimum age we can currently take on our tours is 6 years as that is the limit of our current buoyancy aids and also an age at which we feel children can take an active part throughout most of a canoe adventure.
+The minimum age I can currently take on our tours is six (6) years as that is the limit of our current buoyancy aids and also an age at which we feel children can take an active part throughout most of a canoe adventure.
 Depending upon weather conditions, it may be necessary to put small children in a canoe with two older people or to raft two canoes together into a super-stable catamaran arrangement.

 Adults and willing teenagers may be asked to help move and lift canoes during the day.
 Please let your guide know if this is going to be difficult for you or if you have any medical concerns that may affect your participation in the day.

 We hope that you will stay dry, but occasionally people do capsize canoes and it does sometimes rain so please act and dress appropriately.
-Please also bring spare clothes for the children as they feel the cold quite suddenly when on the water.
+Please also bring spare clothes for the children as they often feel the cold quite suddenly when on the water.

-And keep your fingers crossed for an otter to make an appearance!
+Keep your fingers crossed for an otter or eagle to make an appearance!